Course Launch Date: 1 March 2026

 About the Course

-Spend 4 hours learning the practical application of various electrotherapy modalities for the pelvic floor
+Pre-recorded, self paced videos.
+Learn the practical application of electrotherapy for the pelvic floor

 • NMES (neuromuscular electrical stimulation) for pelvic floor strengthening